TRAINING COURSE DESCRIPTIONS

 Natural Gas Distribution

-This is a 40-hour class that provides an introduction to the Natural Gas Industry in Pennsylvania.
+This is class provides an introduction to the Natural Gas Industry in Pennsylvania.
 The course distinguishes between transmission and distribution segments of harvesting and providing natural gas to the end users through distribution lines.
-Topics in the class include: Hazards of natural and manmade fuel gasses, customer relations with end users, safety hazards and techniques of handling gas leaks and trench protection.
-Hands-on training includes: Field Personnel Flagger and Traffic Control, pipe types and fusion techniques including electro fusion, butt fusion, socket fusion and mechanical joints.
+Topics in the class include: Hazards of natural and man-made fuel gasses, customer relations with end users, safety hazards and techniques of handling gas leaks and trench protection.
+Hands-on training includes: pipe types and fusion techniques including electro fusion, butt fusion, socket fusion and assembling mechanical joints.

-A 10-hour (2 days) or 30-hour (5 days) course group that provides certification from the Occupational Safety and Health Administration (OSHA) on training of safe work practices, safety and health regulations established in Part 1926 Code of Federal Regulations.
-Completion of this training is recognized with certification from the Department of Labor.
+These are classes that provide certification from the Occupational Safety and Health Administration (OSHA) on training of safe work practices, hazard recognition and hazard controls, safety and health regulations established in Part 1926 and Part 1910 Code of Federal Regulations.
+Completion of this training is recognized with certification from the Federal Department of Labor.
 Many workers compensation insurance providers for construction companies require this certification for workers employed in the construction industry.

 OSHA 7600 Disaster Site Worker